rancher/rke2/README.md

 ## Security

-Security issues in RKE2 can be reported by sending an email to [security@rancher.com](mailto:security@rancher.com).
 Please do not open security issues here.
+Instead, refer to our [Security Policy](https://github.com/rancher/rke2/security/policy) to learn how to report any vulnerabilities.